Penland Resident Artist Program

 The current base rental rate for Penland resident artists is $175 per month for unfurnished housing and studio space.
 With considerable seasonal variation, utilities costs per resident for studio and housing currently average $150-$200 per month.

 Candidates are recommended to the school's director by a selection committee which includes one current and one past resident and one of Penland's craftsperson board members.
 The committee is looking for strong work by individuals who will enhance the program, especially those who are open to new ideas and are involved in some kind of transition in their artistic career.

 All media taught at Penland are considered appropriate for the resident program.
 With the exception of the glass studio, resident studios are not media specific.
 However, the particular qualities of the available studios and the balance of media represented by the artists already in the program usually limits each year's openings to a certain range of media.

-There will be four openings in the Penland School Resident Artist Program in 2014.
-The residency will begin September 15, 2014 and end August 15, 2017.
-The available studios include spaces appropriate for books, clay, drawing, painting, glass, metals, paper, photography, printmaking, letterpress, textiles, or wood.
+There will be three openings in the Penland School Resident Artist Program in 2015.
+The residency will begin September 15, 2015 and end August 15, 2018.
+The available studios include spaces appropriate for books, clay, drawing, glass, iron, letterpress, metals, painting, paper, photography, printmaking, textiles, or wood.